CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 #### SYS.1.2.2.M9 Local Communication Filtering (CI)

-Basically, central measures such as segmentation of networks, zoning and packet filtering in the corporate and government sector are generally implemented by dedicated active network components that are set up at suitable locations.
+Basically, central measures such as segmentation of networks, zoning and packet filtering in the corporate and government sector are usually realized by dedicated active network components that are set up at appropriate locations.
 However, in the sense of a staggered defense (defense-in-depth), the local firewall should be activated if more protection is required.

 Windows Server 2012 (R2) includes a local firewall for this purpose, the so-called "Windows Firewall with Advanced Security (WFAS)".
 This should be activated and set as strictly as possible for incoming and outgoing traffic.